-(i) All later day sessions should be full-body circuits.
+(i) All later-day sessions should be full-body circuits.
 A circuit could involve heavy lunges, dumbbell clean and presses, overhead sit-ups, kettlebell swings, and weighted box jumps.

-(ii) Two of the six-morning circuits are full body, while the other four focus specifically on the muscles that were most active in the main lifts on those days — abs, lats, posterior chain and legs on lower mornings and abs, lats,
+(ii) Two of the six-morning circuits are full body, while the other four focus specifically on the muscles that were most active in the main lifts on those days — abs, lats, posterior chain, and legs on lower mornings and abs, lats,

-arms, and shoulders on upper mornings.
+arms, and shoulders on the upper mornings.

 (iii) If your lung capacity is suffering in training, finish all your circuits with the hill or flat-ground sprints — where you sprint roughly 100 meters in 15 seconds or less — and then jog back to the start line and repeat this on each minute

 for 10 sprints.
 The key is getting down the course in under 15 seconds.

 Leave No Stone Unturned

 (i) In your circuits, use gymnastics, Olympic lifts, power lifts, strongman movements and tons of sled drags.

 (ii) When your body feels overly fatigued, swim in a pool or the ocean to circulate blood and decompress your spine and joints.